Skip to main content

 In 2012, the Council of Ministers of the EAC established the Consultative Dialogue Framework (CDF).
 This cross-border social dialogue forum provides a framework for “continuous dialogue between EAC, Partner States, Civil Society Organisations (CSOs), Private Sector Organisation (PSOs) and other Interest Groups both at the national and regional level.”It is aimed at ensuring that the integration process involves citizens of the EAC Partner States through multi-stakeholder partnerships.

-The CDF requires civil society and interest groups to be organized at the regional level, through apex bodies organized at this level.
-The East African Business Council (EABC) and the East African Civil Society Organisations’ Forum (EACSOF) are currently recognized as the two apex bodies for the private sector and civil society, respectively.
-In addition, although they are still largely thematic, regional professional bodies act as key stakeholders that engage with the Secretary-General of the forum.
+The CDF requires civil society and interest groups to be organized at the regional level through apex bodies organized at this level.
+The East African Employers Organization (EAEO), the East African Trade Union Confederation (EATUC) are currently recognized as one of the two apex bodies for the private sector and civil society, respectively.
+In January 2016, they lodged a joint petition at the Legislative Assembly of the Community (East African Legislative Assembly) on work and residency permits to facilitate the free movement of workers within the region.